 Store in the original package, in order to protect from light.
-6.5 Nature and contents of container 1 ml of suspension in a pre-filled syringe (type I glass) with a plunger stopper (rubber butyl).
-Pack sizes of 1 and 10 pre-filled syringes with or without needles and pack size of 50 pre-filled syringes without needles.
+6.5 Nature and contents of container 1 ml of suspension in a pre-filled syringe (type I glass) with a plunger stopper (butyl rubber) and with a rubber tip cap.
+The tip cap and rubber plunger stopper of the pre-filled syringe are made with synthetic rubber.
+Pack sizes of 1,10 and 50, with or without needles.
 Not all pack sizes may be marketed.